dudeletslive/Elements/README.md

 I wanted to make this as simple as possible though there is still some setup.

 If you just want to use Elements as is, you can ditch the sass foler, though it is great for customization.
-Also this trhing is built on susy and 100% ready for you to drop your own sections and *elements* in, and nest grids until your heart is content.
+Also Elements is built on [Susy.](http://susy.oddbird.net/) and 100% ready for you to drop your own  *elements* in, and nest grids until your heart is content.

 #Shut up!
 Show me how to use it!